How to Turn One Piece of Content into 10 Posts with AI

 But you need to guide it well.

-When I tested AI tools for this kind of work, I noticed the same pattern again and again: the better the prompt, the better the result.
-AI is fast, but it still needs direction.
-Without direction, it often gives you content that feels generic.
+When I tested AI tools for this kind of workflow, I noticed the same pattern again and again: the better the prompt, the better the result.

 Pinterest is one of the easiest ways to get extra traffic from one article.